 chive of photographs or objects created in a digital space?
 With the advent of the digital age, and contemporary practices of tourism, and migration, everything seems to become increasingly ‘fluid’, even the disembodied online self.
 Identities become fragmented and therefore also the form of how contemporary artefacts arise.

-Her work is an on-going investigation into (inter) human relationships, drawing from life experiences and her personal archive.
-Mandy incorporates these subjects into drawings, collage, video, print, sculpture and textile so that they become detached from assumptions and prejudiced ideas without losing their emotion.
+Her work is an ongoing investigation into interpersonal relationships, drawing from life experiences and her personal archive.
+Mandy incorporates these subjects into works on paper, photography, drawing, collage, video, audio, print, sculpture and textile, creating a juxtaposition between surfaces and the image.

-Mandy completed her BA in Fashion at the Willem de Kooning Academy in Rotterdam, the Netherlands (2016) and is currently finishing her MA in Print at The Royal College of Art in London, UK.
+Mandy has a Degree in Media Design from the Graphic Lyceum in Rotterdam, the Netherlands (2009).
+She completed her BA in Fashion at the Willem de Kooning Academy in Rotterdam, the Netherlands (2016), and an MA in Print at the Royal College of Art in London, UK (2020).